Cloud-Architekt/cloud-architekt.github.io/_posts/2020-01-21-detection-and-mitigation-consent-grant-attacks-azuread.md

 1. Only permanent privileged user accounts can be assigned to review consent permissions.
 You can’t choose an admin with (Azure AD PIM) eligible roles.

+_UPDATE 01/25/20: You should be able to choose a consent reviewer with an eligible role if the user has activated the role during the time of configuration.
+Admins with eligible roles will received notifications even if the role isn't activated.
+To approval the admin consent as reviewer it is needed to activate the role.
+Thanks to [Stephan Waelde](https://stephanwaelde.com/) for pointing that out._

 2. Notification are limited to e-mail, no support of Microsoft Graph API to automate the process.

 ### Step 3: Monitoring approved user consents and OAuth apps